Water: National Drinking Water Advisory Council

 8. Designated Federal Officer:

-A full-time or permanent part-time employee of EPA will be appointed as the DFO.
-The DFO or a designee will be present at all of the advisory committee's and subcommittee meetings.
+A full-time or permanent part-time employee of EPA will be appointed as the Designated Federal Official (DFO).
+The DFO or a designee will be present at all meetings of the advisory committee and subcommittees.
 Each meeting will be conducted in accordance with an agenda approved in advance by the DFO.
 The DFO is authorized to adjourn any meeting when he or she determines it is in the public interest to do so and will chair meetings when directed to do so by the official to whom the committee reports.

 9. Estimated Number and Frequency of Meetings: